 He raised his bright blue eyes to her gaze and they flashed as he answered, “Shei’tani,” before they rolled back into his head and he passed out.

 “Who are you?”
 Her mate was on his feet almost the instant he regained consciousness.
 She studied the beautifully drawn lines of his face.
-With his cowl thrown back, she could see that he was Elvish, there could be no doubt, even if he was garbed in mortal clothes.
+With his cowl thrown back, she could see that he appeared mortal, though he was an uncommonly beautiful one, and there was something Elvish about his eyes.
+Was he an Elf traveling in disguise, then?
+That would explain how he’d broken through her weaves so easily.
+No mortal man could have stumbled into her campsite.

 “No, I’m sorry.”
 She spun a gentle weave of comfort in his direction, but rather than calming him, he stiffened.